famiprog/redmine_advanced_messenger/featurebook/03 - Statuses.md

 * GIVEN status = "Read but collapsed", WHEN click on "+" (to expand), THEN new status = "Read"

 `@Scenario`
-## WHEN the status "Read but collapsed" is selected, THEN ...
+## WHEN the status "Ignored" is selected, THEN ...

 * ... the color (border and dropdown) is gray,
 * AND the note content is fully hidden.